-- Initialize the Permanent list with an entry for myself; this entry has a cost of 0 - The root of resulting shortest-path tree - For the node just added to the Permanent list in the previous step, call it node Next, select its LSP - For each neighbor (Neighbor) of Next, calculate the cost (Cost) to reach this Neighbor as the sum of the cost from myself to Next and from Next to Neighbor - If Neighbor is currently on neither the Permanent nor the Temporary list, then add (Neighbor, Cost, Nexthop) to the Tentative list, where Nexthop is the direction I go to reach Next - If Neighbor is currently on the Temporary list, and the Cost is less than the currently listed cost for the Neighbor, then replace the current entry with (Neighbor, Cost, Nexthop) where Nexthop is the direction I go to reach Next - If the Temporary list is empty, stop.
-Otherwise, pick the entry from the Temporary list with the lowest cost, move it to the Permanent list, and return to Step 2.
+- Initialize the Permanent list with an entry for myself; this entry has a cost of 0 - The root of resulting shortest-path tree - For the node just added to the Permanent list in the previous step, call it node Next, select its LSP - For each neighbor (Neighbor) of Next, calculate the cost (Cost) to reach this Neighbor as the sum of the cost from myself to Next and from Next to Neighbor - If Neighbor is currently on neither the Permanent nor the Temporary list, then add (Neighbor, Cost, Nexthop) to the Tentative list, where Nexthop is the direction I go to reach Next - If Neighbor is currently on the Temporary list, and the Cost is less than the currently listed cost for the Neighbor, then replace the current entry with (Neighbor, Cost, Nexthop) where Nexthop is the direction I go to reach Next - $\square$ P = Permanent; T = Tentative - If all nodes in T are in P, stop.
+Otherwise, pick the entry from the T with the lowest cost, move it to the P list, and return to Step 2.